dbatten5/phylm/docs/usage/phylm.md

+# Phylm

 This is the main entrypoint class.

-# Usage

 First instantiate the class with a `title` property: